 For those looking to go to therapy for the first time, the process can seem daunting.
 The idea of big leather couches, the disgruntled older gentlemen posing challenging questions and the inner monologue wreaking havoc conjure a less-than-inviting image, but the reality is far different.
 Seeking therapy starts in a much more familiar place, at the doctor’s.

-As physical and mental health issues frequently overlap, visiting a GP can help to assess any physical issues that may impact mental health.
-Over the course of 30-45 minutes, your doctor will explore strengths and vulnerabilities, before agreeing on a plan for care, which is then sent to the therapist of your choice.
-You will need to make the appointment with the therapist, but GPs or practice nurses will often help make this appointment for patients who are feeling too unwell to manage this phone call.
+Physical and mental health issues frequently overlap, and often the former is more noticeable and easier to talk about than the latter.
+That’s why your GP is a good place to start.
+Your GP can help assess how your physical issues may be related to mental health difficulties.
+Over the course of 30-45 minutes, your doctor will explore symptoms, strengths and vulnerabilities, to inform a plan for care, called a Mental Health Plan, which is then sent to the therapist of your choice or someone that your GP recommends.
+You will then contact the mental heath professional to make the appointment or, if you need assistance, GPs or practice nurses will often assist in this process.

-Now, unusual circumstances call for unprecedented innovation and even the world of mental health treatment adapted to the COVID-19 pandemic.
+Unusual circumstances call for unprecedented innovation and even the world of mental health treatment adapted to the COVID-19 pandemic.
 With restricted travel, increased demand and far fewer people keen on face-to-face treatment, a great number of psychologists moved to telehealth during the pandemic.
-Excepting some things that just can’t be done online, telehealth sessions via platforms like Zoom or Coviu offer pretty much the same experience as being in the room with another person.
+Telehealth sessions via video platforms like Zoom or Coviu offer a similar experience as being in the room with another person and more importantly, ensured that people had access to mental health care during lockdowns and restrictions.

 “In many ways, it’s even better because you don’t have the stigma that can sometimes follow you – like worrying about seeing someone you know, or feeling overwhelmed about leaving the house.
 And bonus, neither of you need to wear pants (trackies and pyjamas are totally fine),” Dr Collison says. ” So, if you can’t see someone face-to-face, ask for a telehealth session.
 It’s super easy to organise and there are no additional costs.
 The only thing to consider is that you need a device, strong internet connection and a quiet and private space in your home to have a chat.”